zellwk/zellwk.com/src/posts/2019-07-31-local-mongodb.md

 **Each room is a database**.
 Each database is responsible for storing information about one application.
 You can store as much information as you want.

-You'll an unlimited supply of **boxes** in each room.
+You have an unlimited supply of **boxes** in each room.
 Each box is a  **collection**.
 Each collection can only contain one type of data.

 For example, one collection can be used for books, one collection for users, one collection for toys, and so on.